Regulated professions and European Professional Card /EPC/

 в) membership in a professional organization that works to maintain the high level in the professional field, for the implementation of which it has received special recognition by the state.

-In the Republic of Bulgaria, regulated professions are 80 in number and are defined in the list of regulated professions, which is adopted by Decision of the Council of Ministers.
+In Bulgaria, regulated professions are 80 in number and are defined in the list of regulated professions, which is adopted by Decision of the Council of Ministers.

-NACID is also the competent authority for the issuance of certificates of professional qualifications in regulated professions in the Republic of Bulgaria needed for access to or for pursuit of a regulated profession in another country.
+NACID is also the competent authority for the issuance of certificates of professional qualifications for not regulated professions in the Republic of Bulgaria needed for access to or for pursuit of a regulated profession in another country.

 National Centre for Information and Documentation (NACID)